spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 * [This repository](https://github.com/robzienert/spinnaker-oss-setup) installs all Spinnaker dependencies besides the JDK to your machine running OSX.
 With a few tweaks and a package manager swap, you could also use it to automate dependency setup on Linux.

 ## Help us improve the contributor experience
 This page is beta!
-Please submit a Pull Request, or use the #gardening-feedback channel to share your thoughts on how to improve the Spinnaker contributor experience.
+Please submit a Pull Request